Improving the Health of Our Chalk Rivers

 Thanks to funding from the Environment Agency, the Trust is working in collaboration with and supporting landholders, communities, and stakeholders, to improve the flow, resilience and ecological health of the River Mimram, which begins near Whitwell and joins the River Lea near Hertford.
 The Trust’s newly-appointed Chalk Stream and Farm Advisory Officer, Heidi Mansell will be leading this work and the delivery of the Catchment Based Approach Chalk Stream Strategy, calling for chalk streams in England to be given enhanced environmental status and protection.

 Heidi says, “We’re looking at a new approach with the Mimram – one that’s catchment-wide, considering the entire area of land that drains into the river.
 That’s really important because specific local issues, for example, the demand for water, pollution or invasive species, may start in the wider catchment area and those that affect or who are affected by them should be empowered to find solutions to those issues.
-We recognise that for a number of years, different groups and stakeholders - farmers, local communities, businesses, environmental groups, local authorities, and government agencies - have been coming together to improve the Mimram, so now the aim is to consolidate on this good work and make further progress.
+We recognise that for a number of years, different groups and stakeholders - farmers, local communities, businesses, environmental groups, local authorities, and government agencies - have been coming together to improve the Mimram, so now the aim is to consolidate this good work and make further progress.

 “I’ll be supporting landholders to achieve improvements to the river’s health with the creation and delivery of restoration and management plans, as well as ongoing monitoring to assess our collective progress for nature’s recovery.
 As a result, we hope to see species such as the endangered Water Vole thrive once again, to see flashes of blue as Kingfishers dart along the river, and to see the long strands of Water Crowfoot teetering on the water’s surface – all indicators of healthy chalk streams.
 Across the wider catchment, we are aiming to increase the numbers of declining bird species such as Yellowhammers, Lapwings and Corn Buntings – all priorities in the emerging Hertfordshire Nature Recovery Strategy.”